CodingGagan/markdown_test/install-and-configure/install/multi-cluster/federated-etl/federated-etl.md

 If you are using an internal certificate authority (CA), follow this tutorial instead of the above Setup section.

-Begin by creating a ConfigMap with the certificate provided by the CA on every agent and name the file _kubecost-federator-certs.yaml_.
+Begin by creating a ConfigMap with the certificate provided by the CA on every agent and name the file _nOps-federator-certs.yaml_.

 ```yaml
 apiVersion: v1